ajhenley/gitbook/debugging_activity_print_student_records.md

-# Debugging Activity: Print Student Records
+# Debugging Activity: Timesheet Records

 Chanchal is the project manager for a small software development project.
 She needs a weekly report of the employees who have worked on her project, separated by full-time and part-time.